 Frequently Asked Questions

-The cost to build the Wave Streetcar increased because many improvements and additions have been made to the original proposal.
-Some of those include the addition of the loop to the north end of Flagler Village, the relocation of the street car maintenance and operations facility to SW 18 Street and SW 1 Avenue requiring an extension of the tracks, the addition of more sophisticated and communications equipment and the fortification of the Operations Center to withstand hurricanes.
+The cost to build the Wave Streetcar is $195 million and includes many improvements and additions that have been added throughout the project so far.
+Some of those include the addition of the loop to the north end of Flagler Village, the relocation of the streetcar maintenance and operations facility to SW 18th Street and SW 1st Avenue requiring an extension of the tracks, the addition of more sophisticated and communications equipment and the fortification of the Operations Center to withstand hurricanes.

-The assessment paid by property owners has been used to pay for the preliminary design of the Wave.
+The assessment paid by property owners has been used to pay for the preliminary design of the Wave Streetcar.
 The money raised by this 25-year assessment will continue to fund the construction and future operation of the streetcar.

 How much will the Wave Streetcar cost to ride and will the ticket be compatible with other County services?